makerfactoryio/docs/docs/development-boards/esp32/lcd.md

     In order to use the component you need two libraries: Adafruit SSD1306 and Adafruit GFX library.
 The latest version of the Adafruit SSD1306 library could be downloaded from the [GitHub repository](https://github.com/adafruit/Adafruit_SSD1306).
 Additionally you could [download](../../source/esp32/OLED_1/Adafruit_SSD1306-master.zip) a tested version.
     After the download it's necessary to add both libraries to your Arduino IDE.
 Open *Sketch > Include Library > Add .ZIP Library ...* and select the downloaded archive.
 Do it for both libraries.

-    After a sucessful installation the menu *Sketch > Include Library* should contain an entry *Adafruit GFX library* and *Adafruit SSD 1306** in the category *Recommended libraries*.
+    After a successful installation the menu *Sketch > Include Library* should contain an entry *Adafruit GFX library* and *Adafruit SSD 1306** in the category *Recommended libraries*.

     ![menu_boards_manager](../../images/esp32/arduino_ide/menu_recommended.png)